 Where to search for a dog in Italy

 No doubt you will be able to find local posts about dogs ready to be adopted in Italy around Social Media, as well as announcement sites like Subito.
-However, if you want a hassle free adoption, I suggest looking into your local “Canile”.
+However, if you want a hassle-free adoption, I suggest looking into your local “Canile”.

 Many who post on Social Sites, have taken the dogs from the street and are looking for money in exchange for the dog.
-However, they have no information about the dog, if it is nice if it gets along with certain people, what it’s age is, it’s health etc. They are either just looking for some easy cash or trying to be good (but unequipped) dog savers.
+However, they have no information about the dog, if it is nice if it gets along with certain people, what its age is, its health etc. They are either just looking for some easy cash or trying to be good (but unequipped) dog savers.
 You will especially see this a lot: ADORABLE PUP IN PUGLIA NEEDS A HOME ONLY FOR LOMBARDY OR PIEDMONT.
 That is right, they will only get it to you if you are up north.
 But you cannot visit the dog before, or anything, just say yes and it is yours.

 Why is this bad?